MetaID-Labs/metaid/README.md

 }
 ```

-#### Step2 - Based on a logged-in MetaID account, you can like any buzz by calling this likeHandler.create method.The corresponding code is quite simple.
+#### Step2 - Based on a logged-in MetaID account, you can like any buzz by calling this likeHandler.create method.The corresponding code is quite simple

 ```js
 const likeEntity = await btcConnector.use('like')